Species Introduction

 ✓ Expert Tip

-Use a timer to maintain consistent lighting schedules for your aquarium.
+Use a timer to maintain consistent lighting schedules, ensuring your fish have a regular routine.

 Q: How do I recognise stress in Smoke Angelfish?